Topological dynamics and the complexity of strong types: Preliminaries

-\begin{fct} If $E$ is a smooth (not necessarily Borel) equivalence relation on a space $X$, then there is a countable family $\{B_i\sbmid i \in \omega\}$ of Borel $E$-saturated subsets of $X$ separating classes of $E$ (meaning that each class of $E$ is the intersection of those sets $B_i$ which contain it). \end{fct}
+\begin{fct} Let $X$ be an equivalence relation on a Polish space $X$.
+Then, $E$ is smooth if and only if there is a countable family $\{B_i\sbmid i \in \omega\}$ of Borel ($E$-saturated) subsets of $X$ separating classes of $E$. \end{fct}